bdpedigo/networks-course/docs/syllabus.md

 where you can ask questions.

 ## Python development
-Please see [insert link] for tips on getting an environment set up for Python and open source.
+Please see TODO for tips on getting an environment set up for Python and open source.

 ## Accommodations
 TODO